Esper89/Silksong-PlasteelSoul/README.md

 You can download this mod from the
 [releases page](https://github.com/Esper89/Silksong-PlasteelSoul/releases/latest), below the changelog.
-This mod requires [BepInEx](https://github.com/BepInEx/BepInEx) 5, and is installed to your `BepInEx/plugins` directory.
+This mod requires [BepInEx](https://github.com/BepInEx/BepInEx) 5 and [I18N](https://github.com/silksong-modding/Silksong.I18N), and is installed to your `BepInEx/plugins` directory.
 [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager) can be used with this mod.

 ## Usage